2018 Maserati GranTurismo gets Alfieri-inspired grille

 The GranTurismo Sport sprints from 0-62 mph in 4.8 seconds and reaches a top speed of 186 mph.
 The lighter MC version hits 62 mph in 4.7 seconds and has a top speed of 187 mph.
 Those figures represent slight improvements on the 2017 model, according to Maserati.

-In the cabin, all 2018 GranTurismos come with Fiat Chrysler Automobiles’ familiar infotainment system with an 8.4-inch touchscreen and Apple CarPlay and Android Auto smartphone integration.
-A redesigned center console sports a new forged aluminum rotary dial controller and the button cluster for the car’s driving modes selector is now on the lower central console, next to the gearshift lever.
+In the cabin, all 2018 GranTurismos come with Fiat Chrysler Automobiles’ infotainment system with an 8.4-inch touchscreen and Apple CarPlay and Android Auto smartphone integration.
+A redesigned center console sports a new forged aluminum rotary dial knob for the infotainment system.
+The button cluster for the car’s driving modes selector is also repositioned on the lower central console, next to the gearshift lever.

 Other updates for the 2018 GranTurismo include niceties such as a Harman Kardon sound system and Poltrona Frau leather for all four seats, both as standard.
 Alcantara trim is available.